About UMass Amherst

 Preferred Qualifications (Knowledge, Skills, Abilities, Education, Experience, Certifications, Licensure)

 - Lead Teacher qualification for Infant/Toddler and/or Preschool.

 - Experience with ethnically diverse populations and/or bilingual fluency.

 Able to lift, move, and hold children and objects up to 40 pounds.
 Able to engage in full range of motion to lift, reach, squat, climb, sit, and otherwise fully participate in classroom activities.
 Able to supervise and interact with children outdoors for extended periods of varied weather conditions.

 Monday-Friday 8:00am-4:30pm; 52 week position; some evenings and weekends

 PSU Level 25

 Special Instructions to Applicants

-Please submit a resume, cover letter, and contact information of three professional references by the priority deadline of November 18th, 2019.
-The search will remain open until the position is filled.
+In order to ensure consideration, please submit a cover letter, resume, and contact information for 3 professional references prior to the priority deadline of June 11, 2021.
+The position may remain open until filled.